j2labs/brubeck/README.md

 Brubeck gets by with a little help from its friends:

 * [Mongrel2](http://mongrel2.org): lean & fast, asynchronous web serving
-* [Eventlet](http://eventlet.net): non-blocking I/O & coroutines
+* [DictShield](https://github.com/j2labs/dictshield): data modeling & validation with no database opinions
 * [ZeroMQ](http://zeromq.org): fast messaging & supports most languages
-* [DictShield](https://github.com/j2labs/dictshield): data modeling & validation with no database opinions
+* [Eventlet](http://eventlet.net): non-blocking I/O, coroutines & implicit scheduling
+* [Gevent](http://gevent.org): like eventlet, but uses `libevent`

 Please also see this completely unscientific comparison of Brubeck and Tornado:

 * [500 concurrent connections for 10 seconds](https://gist.github.com/882555)

-## Complete Example: Listsurf
+# Complete Example: Listsurf

 __Listsurf__ is a simple to way to save links.
 Yeah... another delicious clone!

 It serves as a basic demonstration of what a complete site looks like when you build with Brubeck.
-It has authentication with secure cookies, offers a JSON API, uses [Jinja2](http://jinja.pocoo.org/) for templating and stores data in [MongoDB](http://mongodb.org).
+It has authentication with secure cookies, offers a JSON API, uses [Jinja2](http://jinja.pocoo.org/) for templating, [Eventlet](http://eventlet.net) for coroutines and stores data in [MongoDB](http://mongodb.org).

 * [Listsurf on GitHub](https://github.com/j2labs/listsurf)